 The reality is that they are an insurance company and their owners receive a profit.
 In 2012, it had the second largest profit in its history, bringing in over $20 billion in revenue.
 Their excecutives are paid like the Fortune 500 company they are.
 Its CEO made at least $5.28 million last year.
 Its employees do well too.
 In 2014, USAA employees were told they would receive a bonus of 18.7 percent of their annual salary.

 What's the point of all of this information in the context of looking at USAA claims?
 A part of their sales pitch is that you can trust this insurance company because they are not a real for-profit company.
-But fighting with them in the trenches tells us that they are exactly like every other insurance company when it comes to trying to pay victims less than the full value of their claim.
+But let's call a spade a spade: their CEO is making over $5 million a year.
+This is a company like fighting with any other.
+Battling in the trenches with them tells us that they are like every other insurance company when it comes to trying to pay victims less than the full value of their claim.

 Settlement with USAA in Car Accident Cases

 Our lawyers find it difficult to make blanket generalizations about how reasonable USAA is for settlement purposes.
 Some insurance companies you can expect to be fair; others you know will not be fair.
 USAA is a different animal.
 It is difficult to predict in an individual case whether it will be reasonable because, in spite of its reliance on computer based case evaluation software, values of claims seem to vary more widely by adjuster than most insurance companies.